Cicada: Taxonomy and diversity

 The superfamily Cicadoidea is a sister of the Cercopoidea (the froghoppers).
 Cicadas are arranged into two families: the Tettigarctidae and Cicadidae.
 The two extant species of the Tettigarctidae include one in southern Australia and the other in Tasmania.
-The family Cicadidae is subdivided into the subfamilies Cicadettinae, Cicadinae, Derotettiginae, Tibicininae (or Tettigadinae), and Tettigomyiinae they are found on all continents except Antarctica.
+The family Cicadidae is subdivided into the subfamilies Cicadettinae, Cicadinae, Derotettiginae, Tibicininae (or Tettigadinae), and Tettigomyiinae, and they are found on all continents except Antarctica.
 Some previous works also included a family-level taxon called the Tibiceninae.
 The largest species is the Malaysian emperor cicada Megapomponia imperatoria; its wingspan is up to about 20 cm.
 Cicadas are also notable for the great length of time some species take to mature.

-At least 3000 cicada species are distributed worldwide, in essentially any habitat that has deciduous trees, with the majority being in the tropics.
+At least 3,000 cicada species are distributed worldwide, in essentially any habitat that has deciduous trees, with the majority being in the tropics.
 Most genera are restricted to a single biogeographical region, and many species have a very limited range.
 This high degree of endemism has been used to study the biogeography of complex island groups such as in Indonesia and Asia.
 There are several hundred described species in Australia and New Zealand, around 150 in South Africa, over 170 in America north of Mexico, at least 800 in Latin America, and over 200 in Southeast Asia and the Western Pacific.

 About 100 species occur in the Palaearctic.
 A few species are found in southern Europe, and a single species was known from England, the New Forest cicada, Cicadetta montana, which also occurs in continental Europe.
 Many species await formal description and many well-known species are yet to be studied carefully using modern acoustic analysis tools that allow their songs to be characterized.

 Many of the North American species are the annual or jarfly or dog-day cicadas, members of the Neotibicen, Megatibicen, or Hadoa genera, so named because they emerge in late July and August.
 The best-known North American genus, however, may be Magicicada.
 These periodical cicadas have an extremely long life cycle of 13 or 17 years, with adults suddenly and briefly emerging in large numbers.

 Australian cicadas are found on tropical islands and cold coastal beaches around Tasmania, in tropical wetlands, high and low deserts, alpine areas of New South Wales and Victoria, large cities including Sydney, Melbourne, and Brisbane, and Tasmanian highlands and snowfields.
 Many of them have common names such as cherry nose, brown baker, red eye, greengrocer, yellow Monday, whisky drinker, double drummer, and black prince.
 The Australian greengrocer, Cyclochila australasiae, is among the loudest insects in the world.

 More than 40 species from five genera populate New Zealand, ranging from sea level to mountain tops, and all are endemic to New Zealand and its surrounding islands (Kermadec Islands, Chatham Islands).
 One species is found on Norfolk Island, which technically is part of Australia.
 The closest relatives of the NZ cicadas live in New Caledonia and Australia.